Update : I launched Hosted Comments!

 Spam : For the initial version, the only anti-spam measure will be restricting the number of comments per account in a given timeframe.
 Eg- 10 comments per hour.

 Comments will be written in markdown.

-Since I already built a comments section with voting in my previous project, the main challenge is going to be to figure out how to securely make cross origin requests and take measures to prevent the host website from having access to the cookies.
+Since I already built a comments section with voting in my previous project, the main challenge is going to be to get to feature parity with Disqus and build the tooling to turn this into a SaaS.

 I don’t have an email list, but if you want to keep up with the developments regarding this project, you can follow me on twitter.
 I would love to hear your thoughts on this project either from a technical perspective or as a potential customer.